mikhailklassen/Mining-the-Social-Web-3rd-Edition/README.md

 # Mining the Social Web, 3rd Edition

-The official code repository for Mining the Social Web, 3rd Edition (O'Reilly, 2018).
+The official code repository for Mining the Social Web, 3rd Edition (O'Reilly, 2019).
+The book is available from [Amazon](https://www.amazon.com/dp/1491985046/ref=cm_sw_r_cp_ep_dp_6M-hCbNY7BGB7) and [Safari Books Online](http://shop.oreilly.com/product/0636920056751.do).

 The `notebooks` folder of this repository contains the latest bug-fixed sample code used in the book chapters.

 ## Quickstart